At the age of 18 Letty first went out to Tanzania.

 Over the next three years she spent most of her time looking after

 these children, whilst raising funds to support their medical and educational needs.
+Learn more about australian open schedule to get ahead.

 In 2016 this orphanage was closed down by the local council.